AmaanSayyad/APT-Casino-Flow/README.md

 **APT-Casino** addresses these problems by offering:

-- **Provably Fair Gaming:** Utilising the **Flow VRF** on-chain randomness module, my platform ensures all game outcomes are 100% transparent and verifiably fair.
+- **Provably Fair Gaming:** Utilising the **Flow VRF** on-chain randomness module with **Flow Forte Actions** for automated workflows, ensuring all game outcomes are 100% transparent and verifiably fair.
 <img width="1920" height="1017" alt="commit-reveal-781e7a6a3f33610dc3258192029cbd4d" src="https://github.com/user-attachments/assets/0c125534-9ae5-4430-b5fb-ed201ae11a52" />

+- **FROTH Token Integration:** Leveraging KittyPunch's $FROTH token ecosystem for enhanced gaming experiences, rewards, and community engagement.
 - **Flexible Withdrawal Policies:** Providing users with unrestricted access to their funds.
 - **Transparent Bonus Schemes:** Clear and clean bonus terms without hidden traps.
 - **True Asset Ownership:** Decentralised asset management ensures users have full control over their assets.
 - **Fully Gasless and Zero Requirement of Confirming Transactions:** Users do not require to pay gas fees.
 It's paid by our treasury address to approve a single transaction — we do it all, they can just play as if they are playing in their web2 platforms.
 - **Live Streaming Integration:** Built with **Livepeer**, enabling real-time game streams, tournaments, and live dealer interaction.
 - **On-Chain Chat:** **Supabase + Socket.IO** + wallet-signed messages ensure verifiable, real-time communication between players.
 - **ROI Share Links:** Every withdrawal (profit or loss) generates a shareable proof-link that renders a dynamic card (similar to Binance Futures PnL cards) when posted on X.

 ## ⚙️ Key Features